Endorsements for Phil Theis to be the next EPA Section Manager

 From John Thompson, K3MD

-I heartily recommend Phil Theis, K3TUF, as a successor to Eric Olena.
-I have known Phil 9 years while contesting with him at the Mt.
+I heartily recommend Phil Theis, K3TUF, as a successor to Bill Edgar.
+I have known Phil 12 years while contesting with him at the Mt.
 Airy VHF Club W3CCX June contest site in the Poconos.
 Phil is very balanced and technically proficient.
 He is good at conflict resolution.
 He has shown leadership ability in antenna parties, FD-like activities, and the like.
 He is a dual member of the Mt.
 Airy VHF Radio Society and the Frankford Radio Club, both highly respected radio clubs.
 I personally have worked closely with him on the use of logging programs at W3CCX.
-He has the enthusiasm and drive needed to guide our EPA section into the 2010-2020 decade.
+He has the enthusiasm and drive needed to guide the Atlantic into the 2015-2025 decade.
 This is not an easy task!

 John W. Thompson MD(ret) K3MD